scepman/scepman-docs/docs/deployment-optional/02_application_configuration.md

 True: The MDM defines the Key Usage and Extended Key Usage extensions in the certificates.
 False: Key Usage is always Key Encipherment + Digital Signature.
 Extended Key Usage is always *Client Authentication*.

+Note that iOS devices do not support customized Extended Key Usages.
+Their certificates will always have *Client Authentication* as Extended Key Usage.

 #### AppConfig:RemoteDebug

 #### AppConfig:ValidityPeriodDays (v1.5 and above)